[Feature] Russia's grey war in Ukraine prompts fatigue

 But if the LPR fires them, then the 93rd brigade brings forward high-calibre ones to fire back.

-That is daily life in what people call the "grey zone" - a patchwork of towns, villages, and farms along the contact line - four and a half years after the conflict began.
+That is daily life in what Ukrainians call the "grey zone" - a patchwork of towns, villages, and farms along the contact line - four and a half years after the conflict began.

 The zone is peppered with landmines and military checkpoints.